CodeCoreYVR/webdev_term_2_feb_2023/review_of_quiz_one_prep/readme.md

 * Install Jest in dev mode.
 * Test the character count function with Jest.
 * Test the file character count function with jest.

-* fetch or axios.get the "https://en.wikipedia.org/wiki/HTML", find the first h1 tag from the html response, test it with Jest.
+* Install axios and cheerios.
+Fetch or axios.get the "https://en.wikipedia.org/wiki/HTML", find the first h1 tag from the html response, test the text of the tag (HTML) with Jest.

 * Install Knex, create database quiz1_prep, and a new table named 'employees(id,name)', insert a data.
 Then run knex init and configure it.
 Then use knex to query the name of employee whose id is 1.